BOC-3 vs FMCSA L&I: the filing vs the system that receives it

 File BOC-3 - $75 flat, lifetime

-FastBOC3 is a registered process-agent provider with current Form BOC-91 standing.
+FastBOC3 is an FMCSA-registered blanket process-agent provider with current process-agent registration standing.
 We file Form BOC-3 to FMCSA L&I on your behalf; you verify in SAFER within 24 hours.

 File BOC-3 - $75